kevomar/herdlyfe/README.md

     ```
     php artisan serve
     ```
+7. Compile your assets
+      ```
+      npm run dev
+      ```

-7. Access the Website: Once the server is up and running, open your web browser and navigate to
+9. Access the Website: Once the server is up and running, open your web browser and navigate to

    ```
    http://localhost:8000